albrechtcolia/the-c-programming-language-solutions/readme.md

 - 05 - Occurrence finder
 - 06 - Setting bits at a position n
 - 07 - Setting bits at a position n inverted
+- 08 - Funciton that returns the value of the integer rotated to the right

 <b>Chapter 03</b>
 - Under development.